Help...tips for hiking on your period

 Backpacking on your period feeling a bit less daunting?

-Be sure to keep these general tips below mind:
+Be sure to keep these general tips below in mind:

 Bring plenty of hand sanitizer and wipes to clean your hands before handling any of your products.